 This is probably the most iconic fern on this list.
 Its long leaves straddle stems that jut out from the container and hang down.
 It prefers warmer humid temperatures than other ferns, making it better suited for warmer climates.
 Boston Ferns would love to live in a low-lit bathroom!
-Like many ferns, they prefer partial shade, so they’re ideal for a room with lower light.
+Like many ferns, they prefer partial shade, which is ideal for a room with lower light.
 You may want to consider a different fern if you’re not looking for a challenge; this fern has a reputation for being hard to keep alive and happy.
 However, it rewards love and good care.
 Sword Ferns also make a wonderful outdoor ground cover, creating a dense, tropical effect.

 Called because its leaves resemble kangaroo’s paws, this fern loves the warmth but doesn’t like a lot of direct sunlight.
 Consider a different fern if your home won’t stay warm consistently throughout the year, as this fern cannot handle colder temperatures.
 Photo Credit Etsy Seller

-Microsorium musifolium is novel because of its broad leaves that resemble the scale of a crocodile.
+Microsorium musifolium is novel because of its broad leaves resembling a crocodile’s scale.
 It is among the most delicate fern houseplants and can only survive in high humidity and high temperatures.
 Keep it away from anywhere.
 It might experience a cold breeze or a drop in temperature.
 Consider growing this plant out of direct light in the bathroom – it’ll appreciate those hot showers as much as you.